Markpanfilov/pyhton_projects/README.md

-# Here are some things i did in python :P
+# Here are some things i did in python